How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Related Work

 \section{Related Work}

 \paragraph{Wide neural networks.} Recently, randomly initialized infinite-width deep neural networks have been shown to be equivalent to Gaussian processes~\cite{matthews2018gaussian, lee2018deep}.
 Moreover, gradient descent on infinite-width networks can be viewed as a kernel method: gradient descent on infinite width networks is equivalent to kernel regression under the Neural Tangent Kernel (NTK)~\cite{jacot2018NTK}.
 This insight has been used to train neural networks exactly in the infinite limit~\cite{arora2019exact}.
 NTK theory has also been used to show theoretically and empirically that wide \textit{finite-width} neural networks evolve as \textit{linearized} models in terms of their parameters~\cite{lee2019WideNN}. \cite{lee2020finite} further shows that the correspondence between finite-width wide networks and infinite width networks is strongest at small learning rates among other results.
+Networks trained in the NTK regime are also practically effective on low data tasks~\cite{arora2020harnessing}.

 We highlight that many results in the above works are only applicable under a specific \textit{neural tangent} parameterization, or equivalently under standard parameterization under a specific choice of width-dependent learning rate~\cite{lee2019WideNN}, which leads to the NTK infinite-width limit.
 Recent work has shown that there are an infinite number of infinite-width limits, with certain limits, including the NTK limit, exhibiting an equivalence to kernel regression and other limits allowing for \textit{feature learning} in the infinite-limit~\cite{yang2020feature}.
 In this work we focus on the NTK limit as it is the most studied and has the most analytical tools available.
 We leave an extension of our results to other infinite-width limits as future work to be explored. \paragraph{Biologically-plausible learning.} In an effort to develop accurate models of learning in the brain, researchers have developed a number of biologically-plausible learning algorithms for neural networks.
 These algorithms avoid some of the biologically implausible aspects of backpropagation, the standard algorithm to train artificial neural networks.
 These aspects include 1) the fact that forward propagation weights must equal backward propagation weights throughout the training process, known as the weight transport problem~\cite{lillicrap2016random}, 2) the asymmetry of a nonlinear forward propagation computation and a linear backward propagation computation~\cite{bengio2016stdpvae} and 3) the alternation of forward and backward passes through the network and the computation of nonlinear activation function derivatives during the backward pass~\cite{nokland2016direct}.